-Dr. Michael Law is an Assistant Professor in the Centre for Health Services and Policy Research, School of Population and Public Health, at the University of British Columbia.
+Dr. Michael Law holds the Canada Research Chair in Access to Medicines, and an Associate Professor in the Centre for Health Services and Policy Research, School of Population and Public Health, at the University of British Columbia.

 Michael’s research program focuses on pharmaceutical policy.
 His work focuses on access to and the use of prescription drugs, including the affordability of prescription drugs, private drug insurance, generic drug pricing, and the impact of pharmacist prescribing.
 His research program has attracted more than $2.5 million in research funding, including 4 operating grants from CIHR as principal investigator.

 He has been published in leading medical journals, including BMJ, Archives of Internal Medicine, and CMAJ.
 This work has been featured in news media such as New Scientist, Forbes, the Globe & Mail, and USA Today.
 He has also authored commentaries that have appeared in the Toronto Star and Vancouver Sun.
 His research has had a major impact on generic drug pricing in Canada, leading to policy changes that have saved governments the country more than $100 million every year.

 Since his appointment at UBC he has received several notable awards, including a Distinguished Achievement Award from the UBC Faculty of Medicine (2012), the Labelle Lectureship at McMaster University, the 2011 Paper of the Year Award from the Canadian Institute for Health Services and Policy Research, a Canadian Institutes of Health Research New Investigator Award, and a Michael Smith Foundation for Health Research Scholar Award.